kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Sample2: Visual Testing in Chronos mode

-Secondly, we will write a Test Case in Katalon Studio that visits the [http://demoaut-mimic.kazurayam.com/](http://demoaut-mimic.kazurayam.com/).
+The second example.
+We will write a Test Case in Katalon Studio that visits the [http://demoaut-mimic.kazurayam.com/](http://demoaut-mimic.kazurayam.com/).
 The top page displays a current timestamp in the unit of seconds.
 So everytime you retrieve this page, the page changes slightly at the timestamp portion.

+*Is the current page of a web system identical to what it was previously; 5 minutes ago, 3 hours ago, or 1 day ago, etc?* --- this is what I want the second example to sho me.

 #### (1) Test Case